linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 We initially considered a fixed-fee contract in which Principal pays Agent a fixed wage, with the result that Principal bears all of the risk and Agent bears none.
 Alternatively, Agent could pay Principal a fixed amount so that she receives the residual profit: the profit left over after Principal has been paid his fixed payoff.
 Agent is, in effect, paying a license fee to operate Principal's ice cream shop.
 With such a contract, as we will see, Principal bears no risk as he receives a fixed fee, while Agent bears all the risk.

-Principal will receive  $600 regardless of the weather.
+Principal will receive  \$600 regardless of the weather.
 As Agent receives the residual profit under such a licensing contract, she receives all the increase in expected profit from her extra effort.
 She is therefore motivated to work hard.
-To illustrate why, we suppose that Agent pays Principal a fixed licensing fee of$ 600 per day and keeps any residual profit:
+To illustrate why, we suppose that Agent pays Principal a fixed licensing fee of\$ 600 per day and keeps any residual profit:

-- If she works with low effort, she incurs no additional personal cost from extra effort and receives -$100 or $400, depending on the weather, so her expected payoff is 0.5×(-$100)+0.5×$400 = $150.
+- If she works with low effort, she incurs no additional personal cost from extra effort and receives -\$100 or \$400, depending on the weather, so her expected payoff is 0.5×(-$100)+0.5×$400 = \$150.
- - If she provides extra effort, she receives a wage of $400 or $900 but incurs a personal cost of $100, so her net expected payoff is 0.5 × $(400 - 100) + 0.5 × $(900 - 100) = $550.
+ - If she provides extra effort, she receives a wage of \$400 or \$900 but incurs a personal cost of \$100, so her net expected payoff is 0.5 × $(400 - 100) + 0.5 × $(900 - 100) = \$550.

 As you can verify, Agent's variance in earnings is  $0.5 \times (-100 - 150)^2 + 0.5 \times (400 - 150)^2 = 31,250$  with low effort, which is the same as the variance with high effort,  $0.5 \times (300 - 550)^2 + 0.5 \times (900 - 550)^2$ .
 Thus, because her risk is the same with both levels of effort but her net expected payoffs are higher if she puts forth high effort, it is in her best interest to work hard.